4 Keys to What Interior Designers Need to Know About Working with 3D Artists?

 A typical furniture style guide from us looks like the below image with a specific selection of furniture pieces to suit the target market of the project, including a proposed layout of where the pieces would go.
 Small objects are then filled up as required as we continue along the 3D image path.

-And then the major furniture pieces selection is presented as following:
+And then the major furniture pieces selection is presented as follows:

 By following this process, the styling and ultimate image production is thoroughly aligned and confirmed by our clients ahead of the 3D modelling process.
 This saves a lot of time from having to go back and forwards with pieces of furniture that have been placed by the 3D artist, which may not be what the client and their consultants wanted.

-Key 4 – Avoiding Time-Consuming Traps – Custom Furniture Pieces
+Key 4 – Avoid Time-Consuming Traps – Custom Furniture Pieces

 What consumes the most amount of time is when the interior designer selects pieces that have very little obtainable detailed information about them.
 Some designers only have simple photo images of their products and aren’t prepared to disclose specific information about them – this is where it gets much more complicated.
 For example from the image above – we were asked to model up the pots and the plants – however for time efficiency – a similar potted plant could easily be chosen from an already available 3D model, without having to go to the expense of modelling up something like this that would barely make a difference in the overall quality of the image.